yaxu/feedforward/README.md

 * There is no cut and paste yet
 * Mouse clicks position the cursor on some terminals, but it's a bit clunky
+* alt-0 .. alt-10 toggles patterns on and off

 By default, feedforward will work with SuperDirt, running on the same computer.
 To switch between Classic dirt and SuperDirt, edit